nzuzo-newsnet/mysite/articles/Project Management/05-network-analysis.md

 prev = "Project Management/04-people"
 #####
 # Network Analysis
-Network analysis is the practice of evaluating tasks in a project, their durations and dependencies to find a critical path.
+Network analysis[1] is the practice of evaluating tasks in a project, their durations and dependencies to find a critical path[2].
-Critical paths are valuable as they highlight the sequence of events that define the projects main progress.
+Critical paths[2] are valuable as they highlight the sequence of events that define the projects main progress.
 Most tasks that branch out of the Critical path are eventually going to feed back into it as we start collecting parallel work.
 That means that if there is a delay in the critical path, the entire project is delayed as it cannot be parallelised.